Musculoskeletal Tumors

 In 3 days, without leaving home.

-The most common symptom of bone and other musculoskeletal tumors is pain in one limb.
+The most common symptom of bone and other musculoskeletal tumours is pain in a limb.

-It is usually constant, even at night, so that it wakes the patient up.
+It is usually a constant pain, also at night, so that it wakes the patient up.
 The most frequent location is the knee of a growing child, although it can also appear in the bones of the trunk, pelvis, etc.

-Sometimes it is accompanied by a lump that grows quickly.
-It is not usually accompanied by affectation of the general state, nor fever or other symptoms.
+It is sometimes accompanied by a rapidly growing lump.
+It is not usually accompanied by general malaise, fever or other symptoms.

-The duration of these symptoms is very variable, but usually last a few weeks or months because, unlike benign tumors, grow quickly.
+The duration of these symptoms is highly variable, but they usually last a few weeks or months because, unlike benign tumours, they grow rapidly.

-Having pain at night is not synonymous with having a sarcoma, but almost all sarcomas debut in this way.
+Having nocturnal pain is not synonymous with having a sarcoma, but almost all sarcomas begin this way.

 The most common symptoms are: